apiel/radka/README.md

 > In particular, you can no longer depend on a full page load to reset your environment every time you navigate.
 The JavaScript window and document objects retain their state across page changes, and any other objects you leave in memory will stay in memory.
 >
 > With awareness and a little extra care, you can design your application to gracefully handle this constraint without tightly coupling it to Turbolinks.

+Turbolinks is activated by default but can be deactivated: `yarn radka --turbolinks=false`.